aakilfernandes/aakilfernandes.github.io/_posts/2016-02-04-infosphere.md

     }

-And once deployed set storage values
+And once deployed set storage values.

     person.setString('firstName','Aakil');
     person.setString('lastName','Fernandes');

+Rather than storing values locally, the `infopshered` contract calls `Infosphere` who stores the values in a map.

 And if we ever need to add a coinbase field, we could simply